-- COMM 290 Independent Study Variable Credit......On Demand Independent study consists of research, reading or other scholarly investigation or creative work in the area of television, radio, journalism or public relations.
+COMM 290 Independent Study - Variable CreditOn Demand Independent study consists of research, reading or other scholarly investigation or creative work in the area of television, radio, journalism or public relations.
 See Independent Study under Alternative Means to Academic Credit, for a more detailed description or contact the department faculty.
-COMM 321 Global Media - 3 Credit Hours......Odd Year Spring Students will examine public policy issues and media governance around the globe.
-The course will also delve into - Students will examine public policy issues and media governance around the globe.
+COMM 321 Global Media - 3 Credit HoursOdd Year Spring Students will examine public policy issues and media governance around the globe.
 The course will also delve into the history of the various institutions and other groups involved in media governance internationally, and will explore the various principles and practices that comprise that governance.
 Special attention will be paid to the regulations of broadcasting, telecommunications, the Internet and trade as well as the current debates within multilateral bodies, such as UNESCO, the WTO and the International Telecommunication Union.
 Students will study the impact of technology on education and develop methods for addressing technological imbalances in low-income areas.

-- COMM 340Public Relations II 3 Credit HoursOdd Year SpringThis course is a follow-up to the basics taught in Public Relations I. An emphasis is placed on three significant areas to facilitate the knowledge of the future practitioner.
-An examination of case-study reports and the development of research skills are explored.
-Writing techniques, which include persuasion, creativity and clarity, are practiced and enhanced.
-Prerequisite: COMM 240 or the consent of the instructor. - COMM 370Media Production II 3 Credit Hours......Spring An extension of the Media Production I course.
+COMM 330 Media Law and Management - 3 Credit Hours COMM 338 Advanced Communication Theory - 3 Credit Hours СОММ 340 Public Relations II - 3 Credit Hours COMM 345 Creative Advertising - 3 Credit Hours СОММ 370 Media Production II - 3 Credit HoursSpring An extension of the Media Production I course.
 Media Production II includes the introduction of field production, digital videotape editing and visual graphic elements.
 Individual, group and term projects are assigned.
 Some studio work is expected.
 Prerequisite: COMM 145 or the consent of the instructor.

-- COMM 460Internship 1-3 Credit HoursOn DemandThis course offers intensive field experience in the area of television, radio, journalism, public relations and advertising within a community organization.
-The portion of time a student will spend in his/her internship on a weekly basis is equivalent to the number of credits enrolled.
-Placement is based on the student's career orientation.
-Prerequisite: Department approval and satisfaction of any entry criteria, where applicable.
+COMM 386 The Wesleyan Journey - 1-6 Credit HoursOn Demand This course combines service-learning with travel, either domestic or abroad, to provide students an opportunity to strengthen values and abilities, in addition to learning specific academic content.
+The service projects will be linked to the academic content of the class, and the course may require a co-requisite or stand-alone as its own special topics course.
+Credit varies based on the length of the journey and may involve additional fees for travel.
+INTD 110 is recommended but not required for this course. СОММ 460 Internship - 1-3 Credit Hours COMM 485 Special Topics in Communication - Variable CreditOn Demand Designed to accommodate the student in a particular area of communications, special topics allow the professor to create a course, which is suited to the particular interests of the student's needs.
+Possible topics may include television directing, set design creations, advanced journalism or public relations, an exploration of internet broadcasting for radio and web streaming for television, and pop culture topics.
+This course may be repeated for credit under different subtitles.